Keyword Spotting (KWS)

 Deploy and Inference

 The Studio will package all the needed libraries, preprocessing functions, and trained models, downloading them to your computer.
-You should select the option Arduino Library, and at the bottom, choose Quantized (Int8) and press the button Build.
+Select the Arduino Library option, then choose Quantized (Int8) from the bottom menu and press Build.

 Now it is time for a real test.
 We will make inferences wholly disconnected from the Studio.
 Let’s change one of the ESP32 code examples created when you deploy the Arduino Library.